firedintern/firedintern/README.md

 # 👋 hi, i'm firedintern

 previously from microsoft. ended up going deep in fintech/crypto, this is my 3rd cycle.
+Currently exploring AI and learning on the go!

 went through blockchain.com, pyme dao (40k+ MAU), and sunrise where i led the $RISE token launch and raised $3M. now i'm i've been working on DYORX on Solana, digitizing savings circles with DeFi yields delivered via WhatsApp. shipping open source crypto tools on the side.